AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

 Now we will edit the Agent script:

-1. Double click the agent script to open it.
+1. Double click the Agent script to open it.
 2. Import the needed ML-agent package by adding these:

 ```